mkoutra/pasientza/README.md

 7. If you keep drawing cards, and nothing changes, start a new game.

 ## TODO
-- Replace "Deck i" buttons with clicks on stacks.
 - Make some arguments optional in the GameWindow class.
 - Make window resizable, dynamic.
 - Add binding keys to the window.